Tilburg chess tournament

-The Tilburg chess tournament was a series of very strong chess tournaments held in Tilburg, Netherlands.
+The Tilburg chess tournament was a series of chess tournaments held in Tilburg, Netherlands.
 It was established in 1977 and ran continuously through 1994 under the sponsorship of Interpolis, an insurance company.
 Fontys Hogescholen shortly revived the tournament series from 1996 to 1998, when the last edition was played.
-Since 1994 there is another annual chess tournament taking place in Tilburg, which has the name De Stukkenjagers, the field is generally much weaker than the traditional Tilburg tournament.
+Since 1994, there is another annual chess tournament taking place in Tilburg, which has the name De Stukkenjagers.
+The field is generally much weaker than the traditional Tilburg tournament.

+Winners

 1977

 The first edition was a very strong all-grandmaster event of Category 14.
 It was a single round-robin tournament with twelve players.
 Karpov won the event.

 1978

-The second edition was similar in strength as the first edition, again an all grandmaster event of category 14.
+The second edition was similar in strength to the first edition, again an all-grandmaster event of category 14.
 No Russian players participated as Karpov and Korchnoi were playing a match at that time and their proposed Russian replacements were not accepted.
 Portisch won the event.